aburgh/Disk-Arbitrator/README.markdown

 * Intel Mac
 * Mac OS X 10.5 (Leopard) or later

-Note: To use on Leopard, select the app in the Finder, select File -> Get Info, then enable the checkbox for 32-bit.

 ## Downloads

 You can find links to compiled executables on the [Downloads](https://github.com/aburgh/Disk-Arbitrator/wiki/Downloads) wiki page.